 Dordt College’s theatre arts program offers students the opportunity to gain in-depth knowledge by integrating the study of theatre with the doing of theatre.
 We use a hands-on collaborative approach that emphasizes critical thinking and creative problem-solving.

 Students involved in theatre also develop skills that broaden their liberal arts background and prove useful in other fields.
-The time and resource management, improvisation, and communication and interpersonal skills students develop through classroom and production work help prepare them to work in fields such as education, public relations, marketing, or journalism.
+The time and resource management, improvisation, and communication and interpersonal skills students develop through classroom and production work help prepare them to work in fields such as education, public relations, ministry, marketing, or journalism.
 Majors, minors, and any students interested in acting, directing, designing, writing, or managing will gain valuable insight and experience as they participate in theatre arts classes and participate in production work.

 We offer emphases in: